sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

 The chart on the right depicts the same points in the space resulting from the application of the two classifiers, using just a linear activation, i.e. the dot product between $w$ and $x$.

-The appearance that it draws exactly as a line derives from the fact that the two planes are parallel, but the general idea is that still we have a problem that is not separable.
+The appearance that it draws exactly as a line derives from the fact that the two planes are parallel, but the general idea is that still we have a problem that is not separable, as any linear transformation of the feature space of a linearly in-separable classification problem would still continue to remain linearly inseparable.

 However, when we use $tanh(x)$ as activation function we obtain the output as depicted in the following chart (left), where the problem now is clearly linearly separable.